Apis-Carnica/Bristlecone/README.md

 # Bristlecone
-Documenting utility to track CTF/Red Team engagements in the terminal, and get a beautiful PDF as output.
+Documenting utility to track CTF/Red Team engagements in the terminal.